garden-io/garden/docs/advanced/custom-commands.md

 ## Basics

-Each command has to define a `name`, which must be a valid identifier (following the same rules as module names etc.).
+Each command has to define a `name`, which must be a valid identifier (following the same rules as action names etc.).
 A short description must also be provided with `description.short`, and you can also provide a longer description on `description.long` which is shown when you run the command with `--help`.
 For example:

 ```yaml
 kind: Command